Mohamedkaif10/npc/README.md

 # Advanced Pure Market Making (PMM) Strategy - Hummingbot Custom Script

 This repository implements an **enhanced Pure Market Making (PMM)** strategy using the Hummingbot framework.
-It is designed to **optimize spread capturing** while managing inventory, detecting market trends, and risk control mechanisms like stop-loss and exposure limits.
+It is designed to **optimize spread capturing** while managing inventory, detecting market trends, and implementing robust risk control mechanisms like stop-loss and exposure limits.

 ---